-- 9.1 There are 7 cultural infrastructure/buildings in the district (outside the SDNP).
-3 are in the Alton area, one in Lasham, one in Bordon and an independent cinema in Liphook (see directory Appendix B, and discussion below).
-The seventh; the Mid Hants Railway, runs for 10 miles between Alton and Ropley, with stations within the East Hampshire District area. - 9.2 Alton College has good performing arts facilities.
+- 9.1 There are 8 cultural infrastructure/buildings in the district (outside the SDNP).
+3 are in the Alton area, one in Lasham, two in Bordon and an independent cinema in Liphook (see directory Appendix B, and discussion below).
+The eighth; the Mid Hants Railway, runs for 10 miles between Alton and Ropley, with stations within the East Hampshire District area. - 9.2 Alton College has good performing arts facilities.
 In Liphook, the Living Room cinema provides local access to cinema, and a meeting place that can be hired.
-In addition, the Millennium Centre provides a base for Liphook Heritage Centre, and hosts cinema events, being able to accommodate 180 people and large screen and retractable tiered seating. - 9.3 Alton cinema, which opened in 1912 closed in 2022 and there is a pending planning application for redevelopment to flats.
+In addition, the Millennium Centre provides a base for Liphook Heritage Centre, and hosts cinema events, being able to accommodate 180 people and large screen and retractable tiered seating. - 9.3 Alton cinema, which opened in 1912 closed in 2022 and has planning permission for residential development.